TikTok sues Montana over its new law banning the app

 Cybersecurity experts have said implementing the law would be challenging.

-The law puts the onus on companies like Apple and Google, which control app stores, calling for fees up to $10,000 a day for allowing TikTok to be downloaded within the state of Montana.
+The law puts the onus on companies like Apple and Google, which control app stores, calling for fees up to $10,000 a day against those companies, and TikTok, if the app is available for download within the state of Montana once it takes effect in January 2024.

 But experts say any such prohibition would be riddled with loopholes, and even affect residents who live outside of Montana and reside near the state's border.